The Best Off Grid Solar System for Home and Camping

 8. Victron MultiPlus – Best Battery Charger

-- Victron Energy Multiplus is a powerful compact 12-Volt 3000VA 120V AC 60 Hz true sine wave inverter and 120 amp sophisticated battery charger with adaptive charge technology, 50 amp transfer switch
+- Victron Energy Multiplus is a powerful compact 12-Volt 3000VA 120 amp 120V true sine wave inverter and a sophisticated battery charger with adaptive charge technology

 - With the unique Power Assist feature Victron Energy MultiPlus will prevent overload of a limited AC source, such as a generator or shore power connection